jrmiddle/pisynth/README.md

 After making this change, interrupts are detected immediately after start.

+#### Followup

 Going back to the contributed Adafruit example interrupt code for the CAP1188, I noticed the line:

 ```cpp
     EIFR = 1;
 ```

-I ignored it, sicne I hadn't heard of `EIFR` (however since I also didn't see it in the Adafruit library or the contributed code, I should have been suspicous).
+I ignored it, since I hadn't heard of `EIFR` (however since I also didn't see it in the Adafruit library or the contributed code, I should have been suspicous).
 As it turns out, this is the Arduino External Interrupt Flag Register.
 [This forum post](http://forum.arduino.cc/index.php?topic=42394.0;wap2) shed some light: `EIFR = 1;` is very important to making the Arduino code work properly; setting `MAIN_INT` to low accomplishes basically